Stuycs-K/project03-final-09-chens-xic/DEVLOG.md

 Edited 'Technical Design' and 'How to Use' part of the proposal with Cathleen (about a full period).
 Created some skeleton files and started writing documentation (about 20 minutes).

 ### 2024-01-07 - Researched music player
-Researched music player, downloaded mpg123.
+Researched music player, downloaded mpg123. (class time + 30 minutes)

+### 2025-01-08 -Started play() function
+Started writing the play() function and testing.
+Also tried downloading mpg123 at home, ran into error and tried fixing. (class time + 30 minutes)

+### 2025-01-09
+Fixed play() function and started parsing.
+Fixed mpg123 home computer problem. (class time + 30 minutes)